kubernetes-sigs/kind/site/content/docs/user/using-wsl2.md

 - You can skip the product key page
 - On the "Sign in with Microsoft" screen, look for the "offline account" button.

-### Upgrading to 18922 or later

-As of June 2019, you still need to opt-in and do an update to get a newer build with WSL2 included.

-1. Click Start, and search for "update".
-Click "Check for Updates"
-1. In the left pane, scroll to the bottom and click "Windows Insider Program"
-1. Under "Windows Insider account", click "Link a Windows Insider account".
-Log in with the same account you used to download the ISO.
-On the "Use this account everywhere on your device" page - read closely.
-You might want to click "Microsoft apps only" instead of "Next".
-1. Now back on the page under "Pick your Insider Settings", click the big tile that says "Custom....".
-This will take you to the "Pick your insider settings" page.
-Turn "Custom Options" off if it's on, then click on "Fast".
-1. Click the back arrow in the upper left
-1. Now go to "Windows Update" in the left pane.
-Click "Check for Updates"
-1. Once its done checking, it should offer the new version.
-This will be a long download then reboot.
-Once that's done, move on to the next section.

 ## Setting up WSL2

 If you want the full details, see the [Installation Instructions for WSL2](https://docs.microsoft.com/en-us/windows/wsl/wsl2-install).
 This is the TL;DR version.